namishh/crystal/.github/README.md

 Welcome to my nix dotfiles!
 This repo contains all my nix files that I have in my `/etc/nixos` folder!
 For my awesomewm config only checkout [this branch](https://github.com/chadcat7/fuyu/tree/the-awesome-config)! <br>

+> **Warning**
-> **WARNING**
+>
 > I am still very very new to nix and sometimes can also commit broken code!
-At best only use them as a reference for something you cannot findd elsewhere!
+At best only use them as a reference for something you cannot find elsewhere!

 ## Features of config
 + Awesome as the windows manager